 Dentures vs. Implants: A Detailed Comparison

-Choosing between dentures and dental implants involves more than just cost.
 Here’s how these two tooth replacement options compare across key factors that impact your comfort, function, and long-term oral health.

 1. Procedure and Placement

 Dentures are non-surgical and generally quicker to receive.
 The process involves taking impressions of your mouth to custom-design your prosthesis.
-Once fabricated, they’re fitted to rest on your gums.

 Dental implants require a surgical procedure to place a titanium post into the jawbone.
-After healing—which may take several months—a crown or denture is attached.
+After healing, which may take several months, a crown or denture is attached.
 This multi-stage approach takes longer but offers a permanent solution.

 2. Comfort and Fit

 Dentures rest on the gums and can shift slightly during eating or speaking.
-This may require occasional adjustments, especially if your jawbone changes shape over time.

 Implants feel more like natural teeth.
 They’re anchored directly into the bone, providing a stable, secure fit that doesn’t move during daily activities.